-I work at The Financial Times on the Advertising and Privacy team, where I’m having a blast building a new ad platform for the FT Group.
+Hi!
+I’m Oliver.
+I work at The Financial Times on the Advertising and Privacy team, where I’m having a blast building out a new advertising platform for the FT Group.
 You can read more about that journey in this series of articles on Project Gwyneth.

 In my free time I co-organise London CSS, coach at Codebar, and teach myself new tricks by building projects with tools, frameworks and technologies I find interesting.
 You can see a list of some of the things I’ve built on my projects page.